mngembu/Web-scrapper-for-product-search/README.md

 ## Usage
 ### Command Line Interface
-To use the scraper from the command line, navigate to the project directory and run the following command:
+To use the scraper from the command line, navigate to the project directory and run the following command
+     pip install -r requirements.txt
      scraper.py your search term
 Replace "your search term" with the product keyword you want to search for.